Richard Fortey: Natural History Museum, London

-Ealing Grammar School, usually had a geology teacher who took Fortey in his school class to the Natural History Museum in London "and pointed to a door where, he said, lived 'experts who work on fossils'.
-'I thought: "I’d like to be that,"' Fortey recalled".
+Ealing Grammar School had a geology teacher who took Fortey in his school class to London's Natural History Museum.
+He "pointed to a door where, he said, lived 'experts who work on fossils'."
+Fortey recalled thinking "I’d like to be that."

 In 1970, he became a research fellow at the Natural History Museum, and spent his entire career there as a palaeontologist.
 He retired in 2006.

 His speciality was trilobites and graptolites, especially those from the Ordovician and their systematics, evolution and modes of life.
 He was also involved in research on Ordovician palaeogeography and correlation; arthropod evolution, especially the origin of major groups and the relationships between divergence times, as revealed by molecular evidence and the fossil record.

-His scientific output includes over 250 papers on trilobites, Ordovician stratigraphy and palaeogeography.
-In addition, he was the author of popular science books on a range of subjects including geology, palaeontology, evolution and natural history, e.g. Trilobite! or Dry Store Room no.1.
+He wrote about the museum's history in Dry Store Room No. 1.

+Author

+Fortey authored popular science books on a range of subjects including geology, palaeontology, evolution and natural history.
+His first popular book was Fossils: The Key to the Past (1982).
+He explained “When people look slightly surprised as to how I could spend all day apparently studying one trilobite, I have to explain that actually I’m a historian of several hundred millions of years, so there’s plenty to do.”
+He recalled a “rather pompous” essay by Aldous Huxley about the distinction between science and letters.
+Fortey said “I’d very much like to erase that distinction by example.
+So I’ve used some novelistic tricks in all my books, quite consciously, I suppose.”
+He wrote Life: An Unauthorised Biography (1998) and Earth: An Intimate History (2005).

 Television

 From 2012, he was a television presenter appearing on BBC Four presenting natural history programmes; was Collier Professor for the Public Understanding of Science and Technology at the Institute of Advanced Studies in the University of Bristol 2002 and visiting professor of Palaeobiology at the University of Oxford 1999–2009.

-Fortey appeared in several of David Attenborough's programmes, including the second episode of David Attenborough's Lost Worlds, Vanished Lives in 1989, as well as First Life in 2010, travelling with the presenter to the Atlas mountains to find and film trilobite fossils.
+Fortey appeared in several of David Attenborough's programmes, including the second episode of Lost Worlds, Vanished Lives (1989), and First Life (2010), travelling with the presenter to the Atlas Mountains to find and film trilobite fossils.
 He contributed to the speculative Discovery Channel documentary series The Future Is Wild.

-In 2012, Fortey presented the BBC Four series Survivors: Nature's Indestructible Creatures, which took a global look at modern-day species whose ancestors survived mass extinction events in the Earth's history, while in 2013 he presented the BBC Four programme The Secret Life of Rock Pools, which aired on 16 April 2013.
+In 2012, Fortey presented the BBC Four series Survivors: Nature's Indestructible Creatures, which looked at species that had survived extinction events.
+In 2013, he presented the BBC Four programme The Secret Life of Rock Pools, which aired on 16 April 2013.

 In 2014, Fortey presented the BBC Four three part series Fossil Wonderlands: Nature's Hidden Treasures, followed by The Magic of Mushrooms, in which he showed that fungi had close but still poorly understood inter-relationships with plants and animals including man.

-In 2016, he presented the BBC Four programme Nature’s Wonderlands: Islands of Evolution, a three part series on evolution on islands.
+In 2016, he presented the BBC Four programme Nature’s Wonderlands: Islands of Evolution, a three part series on island biogeography.

 He appeared on BBC Two's University Challenge – The Professionals in 2004, as a member of the Palaeontological Association team, who beat the Eden Project.